Beijing Covid spike prompts mass testing, panic buying

 "If a single case is found, this area could be affected," said office worker Yao Leiming, 25, as he headed for a testing site in Chaoyang with a group of his colleagues.

-The mass testing order, and warnings of a "grim" Covid situation in the city, sparked a run on Beijing's supermarkets on Sunday as residents rushed to stockpile essentials.
+The mass testing order, and warnings of a "grim" Covid situation in the city, sparked a run on Beijing's supermarkets overnight as residents rushed to stockpile essentials.

-People were seen pushing shopping carts stacked with food, while many items were sold out on grocery delivery apps when checked by AFP on Sunday -- especially for deliveries to Chaoyang.
+Many items on grocery delivery apps sold out briefly on Sunday night after the testing order was announced, but stocks were replenished on Monday.

+Beijing resident Zhao picked up several bags of groceries including eggs and fresh vegetables from a grocery store on Monday after hearing about the mass testing order.

-Beijing has also imposed tight controls on entry to the city, with travellers required to have a negative Covid test from within 48 hours.
+Beijing has also imposed tight controls on entry to the city, with travellers required to have a negative Covid test from within 48 hours.#photo3

+The capital has reported dozens of cases over the past week including 14 new infections on Monday, following a warning from health authorities that the virus has been circulating undetected for days.

+But Beijing's numbers pale in comparison with Shanghai, which has recorded more than half a million cases since March 1.

-China has been struggling to defeat its worst outbreak in two years with its zero-Covid playbook, which includes strict lockdowns, mass testing and travel restrictions.
+The economic hub of 25 million people is struggling to defeat China's worst outbreak in two years, despite weeks of strict measures to contain the virus.

+Under its zero-Covid strategy, China has imposed lockdowns, mass testing and travel restrictions to try and stamp out all infections.

-Officials say this policy has helped China avoid the large-scale public health disasters seen elsewhere in the world during the Covid crisis, but the approach has taken a heavy toll on businesses and public morale.
+Officials say this policy has helped the country avoid the public health crises seen elsewhere in the world during the pandemic, but the approach has taken a heavy toll on businesses and public morale.

+The term "hard lockdown" began trending on Chinese social media over the weekend after images emerged from Shanghai of what appeared to be officials sealing off building entrances with metal sheets.

+Similar fences were seen put up around buildings in images uploaded by social media users.

 © 2022 AFP